cavin-macwan/portfolio/content/articles/master-permission-handling-in-jetpack-compose.md

 - `permission`: What kind of permission you want to ask to the user
 - `description`: Why do you want the permission
-- `isRequire`: Is this is true, then the user won't be able to do anything until they accept the permission.
+- `isRequire`: If this is true, then the user won't be able to do anything until they accept the permission.

 Now when the user clicks on the `Request Permissions` button, we're calling `permissions.requestPermission()` method, which internally takes care of asking permissions, showing rationale when `isRequired` is set to true and checking the permission in the Manifest file.